By: Scott Way

 And so the JJ3 shall remain, marooned in the Bahamas and free to live out its glory years working on its rusty tan.

-You can get the full story from the CBC HERE.
+You can check out the full story from CBC News.